immanuelabosh/NYT/README.md

 # NYT

+24/10 - complete up to week 6
+  - added json for books and articles

+---

 16/10 - Complete up to Week 5 without Nav host
   - **ask about app:layout_behavior**
   - Updated to use methods from slides rather than templates